 7 PM Oct 6 2012, South Point, 15th (50 entries)

-a few smaller ones during the first few levels, my starting stack of 4500 chips went above 14K.
+This was a fairly small buy-in, bounty tournament.
+After winning one big hand and a few smaller ones during the first few levels, my starting stack of 4500 chips went above 14K.

 In the last hand before the first break, on the button I caught